-With this depth study you will earn 30-36 hrs of course work in basic and advanced
+With this depth study you will complete course work in basic and advanced natural

-natural sciences, mathematics, earth or environmental science, history of science,
+sciences, mathematics, earth or environmental science, history of science, introductory

-introductory or advanced computing, engineering and applied science, and interdisciplinary
+or advanced computing, engineering and applied science, and interdisciplinary courses

-courses that deal with science and society.
-Emphasis is on broad education in science
+that deal with science and society.
+Emphasis is on broad education in science and

 on culture and subsequent ethical dilemmas and challenges.
 Coursework must include